Wexford Lifeboat Station: Service awards

-Lifeboat coxswain Marcus Boyle was awarded a silver medal for leading the rescue of 4 men, 8 women and 6 children from the Montagu which ran aground in a storm in 1878.
-Thomas Wickham became the coxswain in 1884 and also won a silver medal for saving people from the Annie in 1896.
-He was followed by Edward Wickham who was appointed coxswain in 1899.
-He too received a silver medal following a service to the Puffin in 1906 and then a silver clasp to go with it for his part in the ss Mexico disaster.
+Lifeboat coxswain Marcus Boyle was awarded the RNLI Silver Medal, for leading the rescue of four men, eight women and six children from the Montagu, which ran aground in a storm in 1878.
+Thomas Wickham became the coxswain in 1884 and also won a silver medal, for saving people from the Annie in 1896.
+He was followed by Edward Wickham, appointed coxswain in 1899.
+He too received a silver medal following a service to the Puffin in 1906, followed by a second award silver clasp, for his part in the Mexico rescue.